catgriffin85/pp3-survey-results/README.md

 ## Data Storage (Google Sheets)

-Both the survey answers and the users email address was stored in the google sheet.
-The calculation for survey results used the data collected the the google sheet.
+Both the survey answers and the users email addresses are stored in the google sheet.
+The calculation for survey results use the data collected in the google sheet.
 You can veiw the sheet [here](https://docs.google.com/spreadsheets/d/1braNOvh9GAhV9h-CeiLNWs9XDPU58KwQL3b_o4m4Tuc/edit?gid=0#gid=0)

 ## Features